Glokc0ma/SD-Maid-Pro/Settings.md

 ### Storage access
 Allows to view, add or remove storage permissions granted to SD Maid within Androids "Storage access framework".
 This is related to this [secondary storage setup](https://github.com/d4rken/sdmaid-public/wiki/Setup#secondary-storage-setup).
 You usually don't need to do anything, but may use this to manually add a storage permission if you permanently skipped a setup step.
 Removing a permission here may trigger the setup again during the session.
-Adding anything here besides the root public storage's has no benefit.
+Adding anything here besides the root of public storage's has no benefit.

 [[[ https://cloud.githubusercontent.com/assets/1439229/20633173/ff674ec0-b343-11e6-8e83-bc30a5fa9d9a.png | height = 300px]]](https://cloud.githubusercontent.com/assets/1439229/20633173/ff674ec0-b343-11e6-8e83-bc30a5fa9d9a.png)